 Recently I was using Vercel to deploy a SPA React Application.
 And I was reminded of how it works.

-I found that a Singe Page Application is a web app that loads a single HTML page initially (e.g. index.html
+I found that a Singe Page Application is a web app that loads a single HTML page initially (e.g. index.html).
+And then dynamically updates the content on the page using JavaScript without reloading the whole page.

-) on the client side using a JavaScript router (like React Router).
+It works by managing different routes (URLs like /home or /profile) on the client side using a JavaScript router (like React Router).

 So, in an SPA: